Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/1_Install_Python_Libraries.rst

 .. note::

-    1.Please use Raspberry Pi OS with Desktop
+    1. :combo:`red font-bolder:Please use Raspberry Pi OS with Desktop`

-    2.The installation of libraries takes much time.
-You can power Raspberry Pi with a power supply Cable.
+    2. The installation of libraries takes much time. :combo:`red font-bolder:You can power Raspberry Pi with a power supply Cable.`

-    3.If you are using remote desktop to login Raspberry Pi, you need to use VNC viewer.
+    3. If you are using **remote desktop** to login Raspberry Pi, you need to use :ref:`VNC viewer <VNC_Viewer>`.

-You can refer to this video. https://www.youtube.com/watch?v=Lq-OERj2WZM
+:combo:`green font-bolder:You can refer to this video.`

 .. raw:: html